-Where monitoring indicates elevated readings above the prescribed criteria (Tables 13 to 17), MACH Energy will initiate an assessment of the data to determine the validity of the elevated reading and whether an exceedance has occurred.
+Where monitoring indicates elevated readings above the prescribed criteria (Tables 14 to 18), MACH Energy will initiate an assessment of the data to determine the validity of the elevated reading and whether an exceedance or equipment malfunction has occurred.

 Data validation will be assessed according to the following escalating review and assessment process and will include consideration of prevailing meteorological conditions at the time, where relevant (note Level 2 and 3 validation assessment will be applied as necessary).